PolicyPuma4/Find-Leftovers/README.md

-# rubbish-finder
+# Find-Leftovers
-AutoHotkey app to search for rubbish files and registry items that are leftover by apps
+AutoHotkey 2 script to search for leftover files, folders and registry keys that a program may have left behind after uninstall